Japan factory activity rises

 The manufacturing purchasing managers' index (PMI), compiled by Nikkei and IHS Markit, rose to a seasonally-adjusted 52.4 from 51.3 in November, higher than a preliminary reading of 51.9.
-A score above 50 indicates expansion in the sector.
+A score above 50 indicates expansion in the sector, according to ibtimes.co.uk.

 The output and new orders sub-indices both saw marked growth in December, while the rate of job creation rose to its highest level since early 2014.